 Bluffton has candidacy accreditation from Accreditation Council for Education in Nutrition

 and Dietetics (ACEND) to provide the 4+1 bachelor’s and master’s degree program.

 - Competency-based education model: This means that practical hands-on learning is integrated into traditional classroom learning.

 - Accelerated learning: Students complete a bachelor’s in pre-dietetics, a Master of Nutrition and Dietetics, along with the required 1,000 supervised experiential learning hours, in five years

 - Seamless transition: Students may enter the Bluffton University program as a first year student and complete their master’s degree without changing schools.

 - Cost saving: Save time and money by paying for only 12 months of graduate courses and supervised experiential learning hours

-- Local facilities and preceptors: Ten years ago, Bluffton began an Individualized Supervised Practice Program to meet previous post-graduation requirement for the hands-on learning required to take the credentialing exam.
-This program will be discontinued in May 2023.
-These preceptors will be integrated into the new master’s program.
+- Local facilities and preceptors: Ten years ago, Bluffton began an Individualized Supervised Practice Program to meet previous post-graduation requirement for hands-on learning to take the credentialing exam.
+This program was discontinued in May 2023.
+These preceptors are integrated into the new master’s program.
 No need to find your own preceptors, we do it for you.